honibis/docker-swarm-rolling-update/README.md

 # docker-swarm-rolling-update
-A simple yet effective sh script to process rolling updates for a docker swarm service
+If docker service update is not working for you, this is what i came up with A simple yet effective sh script to process rolling updates for a docker swarm service

 # Define array of server IP addresses